Datagen-Project/Whitepaper-2.0/README.md

 j2.	the Paired validator sends the hashed data to the Fast Chain, where is shared with multiple nodes of the Fast Chain and stored on-chain;

-j3.	the Paired validator sends the hashed data to the Heavy Chain, where is stored on-chain;
+j3.	the Paired validator sends the hashed data to the Heavy Chain, where is stored on-chain (hashes representing the computational results and block data are saved on-chain, while the Raw data is saved in external storage -like IPFS nodes, Filecoin or Arweave- and not in the Heavy Chain runtime, to keep the blocksize reasonably light);

 k.
 The final User has received the processed data and he sends to the Heavy Chain both the Raw data that he had previously sent to the Paired validator and the hash that he had received from him (this could be done either systematically or random, being a random solution preferable, since is a less computationally expensive one);